Hardiness zones

 Propagation: Mostly by seed, soak seeds in warm water (slowly allowed to cool) for at least one day before sowing; some heeled semihardwood cuttings in summer and root cuttings in winter.

-Disease and pests: Root rot in chronically wet soils.
+Disease and Pests: Root rot in chronically wet soils.

 Additional comments: Sugar bush is a serviceable large shrub for native style plantings.
 Plant it in an area without adequate space and it will not perform well when in turn it needs to be pruned regularly.
-Now some say "Rhus Ovata" is really weird.